comp-machine-learning-fall2022/portfolio-JuliaYu2002/kmeans/README.md

 The Sklearn KMeans implementation is used by declaring an instance of itself with various parameters such as the number of clusters, a random state, the method for selecting the starting centers, and the maximum iterations before the fitting stops and returns the centers.

 After creating the KMeans instance, it has to be fit to the data in order to actually use it.
-This stores the clusters and the point labels which are accessable through dot notation.
+This stores the clusters and the point labels which are accessible through dot notation.

 # The Results